Group and Family Volunteers

 Sign up for your opportunity on VolunteerMark!

 In order to provide a peaceful and relaxing atmosphere for our families, please note that we can only schedule one volunteer group per shift.
-If you do not see a blue sign-up button on a particular date, that shift is filled.
+If you do not see a blue sign-up button on a particular date, the shift is filled.

 Home-cooked meals give families a chance to relax and bond with other families.
 The meal program is a great service project for families, churches, and co-workers.

 Groups can prepare breakfast on Saturday or Sunday or dinner any day of the year.
 Groups are limited to 14 volunteers.
 Volunteers must be at least 12 years old.
 All volunteers under 18 require an adult supervisor.
 The maximum number of individuals for each service opportunity vary-detailed information for each opportunity will be visible upon registering.
 Groups will also receive important information related to their service opportunity via email when their date is confirmed by an RMHDE staff member.

 Cleaning toys, refrigerators, furniture, dusting, etc. Volunteers must be at least 10 years old, and those under 18 require an adult supervisor.
 Groups should consist of 3-12 members, and should wear comfortable clothing.
 We provide cleaning supplies.